fabacab/awesome-cybersecurity-blueteam/README.md

 - [PSHunt](https://github.com/Infocyte/PSHunt) - PowerShell module designed to scan remote endpoints for indicators of compromise or survey them for more comprehensive information related to state of those systems.
 - [PSRecon](https://github.com/gfoss/PSRecon) - PSHunt-like tool for analyzing remote Windows systems that also produces a self-contained HTML report of its findings.
 - [PowerForensics](https://github.com/Invoke-IR/PowerForensics) - All in one PowerShell-based platform to perform live hard disk forensic analysis.
+- [rastrea2r](https://github.com/rastrea2r/rastrea2r) - Multi-platform tool for triaging suspected IOCs on many endpoints simultaneously and that integrates with antivirus consoles.
 - [Redline](https://www.fireeye.com/services/freeware/redline.html) - Freeware endpoint auditing and analysis tool that provides host-based investigative capabilities, offered by FireEye, Inc.
 - [Scout2](https://github.com/nccgroup/Scout2) - Security tool that lets Amazon Web Services administrators assess their environment's security posture.